2001 Bangladeshi general election: Aftermath

 There were reports of violence targeting minority Hindus in the immediate wake of the elections.

 With a clear majority BNP leader Khaleda Zia was invited to form a government and on 10 October 2001, was sworn in as Prime Minister and formed her Cabinet, which included members of her allied parties.
 The first sitting of the Eighth Parliament occurred on 28 October 2001 with Jamiruddin Sircar as its new Speaker.

+Awami League President Sheikh Hasina initially remained firm in her decision not to join the newly elected parliament.
+She rejected the election results, alleging large-scale rigging, and announced a half-day nationwide blockade along with other protest programmes.
+Quoting her, The Daily Sangbad reported her saying that the Four-Party Alliance had secured a two-thirds majority, making the AL’s presence in parliament inconsequential, and that the party would continue its struggle to protect people's right to vote.
+The Awami League strongly criticized outgoing Chief Advisor Latifur Rahman, although in his farewell address, he maintained that his caretaker government had acted impartially.
+While Awami League MPs eventually took their oaths, the party did not immediately decide on joining parliamentary sessions.
+Hasina alleged that Awami League leaders, activists, and minorities across the country were being targeted with violence, killings, and looting by ruling party supporters.
+Amidst continuing political tensions, the Awami League ultimately decided to join parliament.

+In 2004, a constitutional amendment was passed reinstating the reserved seats for women and increasing the number from 30 to 45.
+The seats were now allocated based on the proportion of seats won by each party rather than being elected by directly elected MPs.
+The reserved seats were to be allocated on 6 September 2005 but the Awami League refused to nominate candidates for the nine seats the party was entitled to in protest at the seats not being directly elected.
+On 2 October the nine vacant seats were reallocated, of which six went to the BNP.
+After the reallocation, the BNP had 36 reserved seats, Islami Jatiya Oikya Front four, Bangladesh Jamaat-e-Islami three and the Bangladesh Jatiya Party and Islami Oikya Jote one each.

 Zia's administration completed a full five-year term, running from 28 October 2001 to 27 October 2006.
 However, disputes over the selection of a caretaker government, with disagreements between the parties over their neutrality, led to the 2006–08 Bangladeshi political crisis, which eventually resulted in military intervention.
 New elections were not held until December 2008.